Common responses in the wake of perinatal bereavement:

 If parents, other family members or friends are struggling with complex responses in the wake of the loss, feeling unsupported or feel unable to cope, they are encouraged to see a health professional or a counsellor who specialises in perinatal loss.

 The information below includes some parents’ common reactions, which may occur as a result of any pregnancy, baby or child loss.
-Many parents experience some, but not all, of these and no two people, experience grief in exactly the same way or cope with it in exactly the same way.
+Many parents experience some, but not all, of these and no two people, experience or cope with grief in exactly the same way.

-Disrupted sleep and appetite; headaches; body tension or aches and pains; stomach pain or upset; nausea, flare-up of pre-existing chronic health issues, still feeling pregnant, feeling empty.
+Disrupted sleep and appetite; headaches; body tension or aches and pains; stomach pain and digestive issues; nausea; flare-up of pre-existing chronic health issues; still feeling pregnant; feeling empty.
 Mums can experience the distress of lactation issues.

-Shock, disbelief – many people report numbness and emptiness that lasts for a while after learning that their baby has died.
+Shock, disbelief – many people report numbness and emptiness after learning that their baby has died.
 They may also experience a sense of detachment from reality.

-Guilt – feeling guilty that they didn’t prevent the loss, that they should have done something differently, or as if their body/bodies have let them down
+Guilt – feeling guilty that they didn’t prevent the loss, that they should have done something differently, or as if their body has let them down

 Anger, blame or sense of injustice – parents may blame themselves or others.
 They may be angry with others, that life isn’t fair, or feel confused about spiritual or religious beliefs that they believe have let them down.